-Private insurance providers can provide you with a Medicare Supplement coverage.
-A Medicare Supplement Plan is only available if you already have Original Medicare.
-Medigap insurance covers Medicare Part A (hospital insurance) and Part B (medical insurance), but not Medicare Part C (Medicare Advantage plans), Medicare Part D (prescription drug plans), or any other private health insurance, Medicaid, Veterans Administration benefits, or TRICARE.
+A Medicare Supplement Plan is only available if you already enrolled in Original Medicare (A&B).
+Medigap insurance covers Medicare Part A (hospital insurance) and Part B (medical insurance), but not Medicare Part D (prescription drug plans).

 While the coverage in Medicare Supplement insurance plans is standardized, the costs are not.
 Different insurers may charge different premiums for the same lettered plan.